Sorry, you need to enable JavaScript to visit this website.

 Besides that, the youth exchange programmes of the Visegrad Fund should also be mentioned.

 From 2016 an aggregated budget is published in every year with the list of all of the projects, but it is not indicated separately which project is specifically related to youth.
-The total budget was
+As for 2024, only the specific granted amounts are listed, but according to the general information accessible on the Fund website,

 'The Fund's annual budget is 10 million € provided by equal contributions of the V4 governments.
 On ad hoc basis, the Fund also administers financial contributions from third countries dedicated to Visegrad+ projects.'